Advice on and experience with YouTube-posts on different types of hardware 🎞

-Samsung with SSSP5 (Tizen 3.0) works well for displaying videos from YouTube.
+Samsung screens with SSSP6 (Tizen 4.0) and SSSP5 (Tizen 3.0) works well for displaying videos from YouTube.
 SSSP4 (Tizen 2.4) also works, but requires more from the network and may spend more time buffering.
-Videos displayed on SSSP5 have continued to play, despite loss of network.
+Videos displayed on SSSP6 and SSSP5 have continued to play, despite loss of network.
 This is not the case on SSSP4.
 Some units require an update of firmware; contact us if you have problem displaying videos, and we will guide you through an update.
 See our suggestions for hardware to read more about the screens from Samsung.

 Samsung SMART Signage with built-in player (before Tizen)